molgenis/molgenis-ops-galaxy/armadillo1/roles/tools_migrate/README.md

 Example Playbook
 ----------------
-You can include the podman-role by adding the yaml block below.
+You can include the tools_migrate-role by adding the yaml block below.

     - hosts: all
       roles:
        - role: tools_migrate
          vars:
            users:
-             - { source_user: "", target_user: "" }
+             - { source_user: "firstname.givenname", target_user: "user-abcde" }

 License
 -------